lxvm/AutoBZ.jl/paper/paper.md

 AutoBZ.jl is a modular Julia package implementing efficient algorithms for Brillouin zone (BZ) integration, a fundamental step in the calculation of response functions such as the density of states and optical conductivity.
 Our BZ integration methods, described in Refs. [@kayeAutomaticHighorderAdaptive2023] and [@VanMunoz_et_al:2024], are high-order accurate, automatically convergent to a user-specified error tolerance, and if needed, adaptive in momentum space.
-This allows access to sub-meV energy scales commonly arising from frequency-dependent electronic self-energies in many-body methods for strongly interacting systems, such as dynamical mean-field theory[@georgesDynamicalMeanfieldTheory1996a].
-This regime is typically out of reach using traditional integration algorithms, which struggle to resolve localized structures in momentum space.
+This allows sub-meV energy resolution that is a common requirement in many-body methods for strongly interacting systems, such as dynamical mean-field theory[@georgesDynamicalMeanfieldTheory1996a] where frequency-dependent electronic self-energies may attain scattering rates as low as 0.1 meV.
+This regime is typically out of reach using traditional integration algorithms, which struggle to resolve localized features in momentum space.
 AutoBZ.jl can also be used to compute ground state (i.e. T=0K) properties of tight-binding models, typically derived from localized Wannier functions, with a given artificial broadening.
 Designed using open-source software principles [@bezansonJuliaFreshApproach2017], AutoBZ.jl serves as an extensible framework for research into computational materials response phenomena, and a flexible toolbox with which to compute a broad range of quantities using Wannier interpolation and BZ integration [@mostofiWannier90ToolObtaining2008].
 We expect it to have a broad impact on the electronic structure community, providing accurate comparisons with experimental spectra, and a robust, automated approach for high-throughput screenings and machine learning of materials properties.